dbca-wa/wastd/docs/specification.rst

 Departmental business related to turtle strandings:

-* Strandings of other marine animals (marine mammals, reptiles)
+* Strandings of other marine animals (cetaceans, pinnipeds, dugong, sea snakes)
-* other turtle related data (tagging, nest and track count)
+* Tagging of nesting turtles, and the whole life cycle of tags put on turtles (legacy system: WAMTRAM 2, data custodian Bob Prince)
+* Turtle track and nest counts (fresh, predated, or hatched nests) (legacy system: Ningaloo Track Count Access Database, data custodian Keely Markovina)
-* other administrative data related to turtle monitoring (temperature loggers)
+* other administrative data related to turtle monitoring (temperature loggers deployed in turtle nests) (no existing systems)
-* Data entry (tagging) by field operators through standalone, offline, desktop capture tool
+* Data entry (tagging) by field operators through standalone, offline, desktop capture tool (no existing system)
-* Mobile app, read-only, with a browseable data snapshot "have I seen this turtle before?"
+* Mobile app, read-only, with a browseable data snapshot "have I seen this turtle before?" (no existing system)
-* Data entry (strandings) by less trained regional staff (Rangers), web based (not offline), through streamlined forms
+* Data entry (strandings) by less trained regional staff (Rangers), web based (not offline), through streamlined, user-friendly forms (not built yet)
-* Data entry (tagging) by field operators online through stramlined forms
+* Data entry (tagging) by field operators online through streamlined forms (not built yet)
-* Data ingestion from mobile data collection devices (existing Cybertracker fleet)
+* Data ingestion from mobile data collection devices (existing Cybertracker fleet) (integration not built yet)

 If any of the above scopes were to experience an acute business risk -- e.g. data being siloed in outdated software,